Discover Scotland in 8 days

 Discover Scotland — see the best of Scotland in 8 days with your very own chauffeur-guide!
 This beautifully guided journey starts in Edinburgh where you will visit the Castle and explore the medieval townhouses along the Royal Mile.
 Visit Scotland’s must-see historical sites, charming towns, gourmet restaurants, spectacular mountain scenery, and beautiful isles.
 You'll enjoy visits to Stirling Castle, the Isle of Skye, the Highlands, Culloden Battlefield, Loch Ness and Urquhart Castle.
 Cherish private-guided walking tours, experience the spectacular mountain landscape of Glencoe, learn how whisky is made and sample a wee dram, and much more!
 Discover Scotland!

 Day 1: Edinburgh & Royal Yacht Britannia

 Arrive Edinburgh airport where you will be met by your chauffeur-guide.
 On your way into Edinburgh you’ll visit the Royal Yacht Britannia, the former yacht of the Royal family.
+From the elegant State Apartments to the gleaming Engine Room.
+See where Prince William and Prince Harry spent their summer holidays.
+Discover where kings and queens, world leaders and celebrities were wined and dined; from Frank Sinatra and Liz Taylor to Nelson Mandela and Sir Winston Churchill.
 Next, arrive at your hotel in central Edinburgh for a 2-night stay.
 Enjoy some time to relax, and settle into your accommodation before a welcome dinner with some whisky tastings at a local restaurant.

 Day 2: Edinburgh